Saturday, May 24, 2025

 without due consideration for other persons resorting to Trust Property."

 In other words, you can ride, drive, boat or fly, so long as it's done carefully.
 There is no prohibition per se on any of these activities.
+It's just that the NT has to authorise your presence on their land, which they are entitled to do.

-All this, of course, is in the expectation that the NT control the airspace above their property, which they don't.
+But all this, of course, is in the expectation that the NT control the airspace above their property, which they don't.
 Because flying over NT land is perfectly lawful (and thus means, under the byelaw, you'd be "authorised" inasmuch as the NT does not control airspace and thus flight within that space falls outside their control), there is the simple counter-argument that flying has unavoidable and necessary consequences as a lawful activity and that this can't, I would argue, reasonably be held to cause "danger or annoyance" in and of itself.
 If the byelaw were effective in this way, the NT would have to be claiming no flights, of any sort, by any aircraft, at any height could take place over their property, which would be ridiculous.
 They are trying, in a tinpot fashion, to claim drones are in some way different, whereas in law, in this respect, they aren't.

 An enquiry to the NT brought increasing degrees of stupidity.
 They tried to say that their rules were "outside the CAA's".
 Whilst that's literally true, it also gives - and I would say is intended to give - the impression that the NT's rules are superior to CAA-mediated aviation law.
 That's quite a troubling stance to take.